Closed for the Season – Opening Day April 1, 2026

 Accessibility

 Chanticleer welcomes visitors of all abilities.
 A one-mile paved path circles the garden, and most areas, including the Chanticleer House, are accessible by wheelchair, stroller, and other mobility devices.
-Our Visitor Services staff are able to recommend routes that avoid steep terrain and steps based on your needs.
+Our Visitor Services staff can recommend routes that avoid steep terrain and steps, tailored to your specific needs.

 Please note: Wheelchairs and scooters are not available for rent.
 We encourage you to bring your own mobility device.